AIUC-1

 Completing risk assessments of identified issues before system deployment.
 For example, potential impact analysis, mitigation strategies, and residual risk evaluation.

-Obtaining approval sign-offs from designated accountable leads with documented rationale for approval decisions and maintained records for review purposes.
+Obtaining approval sign-offs from designated accountable.
+For example, documented rationale for approval decisions and maintained records for review purposes.

 Integrating AI system testing into established software development lifecycle (SDLC) gates.
-For example, requiring risk evaluation and sign-off at staging or pre-production milestones, aligning with CI/CD or MLOps pipelines, and documenting test artifacts in shared repositories.
+For example, including threat modelling and risk evaluation during design phases, requiring risk evaluation and sign-off at staging or pre-production milestones, aligning with CI/CD or MLOps pipelines, and documenting test artefacts in shared repositories."

 Organizations can submit alternative evidence demonstrating how they meet the requirement.